 1. Your nonprofit is outgrowing the accounting staff

-Perhaps your nonprofit only needs to hire a part-time accountant to handle the higher-level tasks such as month-end close, tax reports, budgeting and strategic planning.
+Perhaps your nonprofit only needs to hire a part-time accountant to handle higher-level tasks such as month-end close, tax reports, budgeting, and strategic planning.
 Outsourcing those tasks could be just the answer to relieve some pressure on the bookkeeper and add another layer of oversight.

 2. There are concerns about fraud in your nonprofit